vandmo/frumpy/README.md

 Now ask yourself how the solution you came up with is better than `POST /users:activate`.
 Was you answer "My solution is more RESTful"?
 If not, please let me know.

+## See
+I prefer using a : as a separator but a dot could be used instead when motivated technical limitations.
 ## Work in progress
 https://petstore.swagger.io/?url=https://raw.githubusercontent.com/vandmo/frumpy/master/petstore.yaml